The River (1951 film): Production

+J. Kenneth McEldowney was the originating producer and primary organizing figure behind The River.
+After criticizing an MGM film, he accepted a dare from his wife, an MGM publicist, to make a better one.
+He sold their home and his chain of florist shops and, between 1947 and 1951, independently financed and oversaw the production of The River.
+The movie was produced by McEldowney with a largely amateur or little-known cast, while Godden wrote the screenplay and Renoir was engaged as director.
+Both Renoir and McEldowney had previously read Rumer Godden’s novel.

-As the film was shot in Technicolor, so the footage could not be reviewed in color until it came back from the lab five months later, things had to be done right the first time.
+As the film was shot in Technicolor, the footage could not be reviewed in color until it came back from the lab five months later, things had to be done right the first time.

 Renoir made use of nonprofessional actors in key roles, including those of Harriet and Captain John.
 Thomas E. Breen was a veteran of the United States Marine Corps who was injured during fighting on Guam in 1944, resulting in the amputation of his right leg.
 Renoir selected him to play the role of Captain John without knowing he was the son of Joseph Breen, head of the Motion Picture Producers and Distributors of America, who was the chief censor of films in the U.S.

 The future Indian filmmaker Satyajit Ray, who was then working in advertising, met Renoir while The River was in production, and the two men became close.
 During filming Ray met Subrata Mitra, a production assistant on this film and later the cinematographer for several of Ray's films.
 The film's assistant director was Harisadhan Dasgupta, and the assistant art director was Bangshi Chandra Gupta.

 Awards, responses and preservation

+McEldowney’s wife secured substantial publicity in major magazines such as Life and the Saturday Evening Post, contributing to the film’s commercial and critical success, including a record 34-week run in New York and worldwide earnings reported at more than $16 million.
+Having achieved his goal of producing a successful film, McEldowney returned to real estate and did not make another motion picture.

 At the 12th Venice International Film Festival, The River won the International Award.
 The National Board of Review in the United States selected it as one of the five Top Foreign Films of 1951.

 Roger Ebert added the film to his "Great Movies" list in 2006.

 The Academy Film Archive, in conjunction with the British Film Institute, preserved the film in 2004.